Russia: Police detain thousands at pro-Navalny protests | DW | 23.01.2021

 He was handed a 30-day jail term for violating the terms of a suspended sentence he was given in 2014 on fraud charges.
 The 44-year-old says the charges are politically motivated.

+DW's Russia correspondent Emily Sherwin reported that despite the arrests, protesters in Moscow continued to move the location of their protest.

+In the evening, hundreds of people gathered outside the high-security prison in Moscow where Navalny is being held, but were pushed back by police.
+Authorities also beat protesters outside the prison and detained several of them.

 Thousands of people gathered in central Moscow to march from central Pushkin Square to the Kremlin.
 The Interior Ministry estimated 4,000 people attended.
-News agency Reuters estimated the figure was likely 40,000.

-Police violently dispersed protesters with batons while some demonstrators were pushing back, French news agency AFP reported.
+Several news agencies reported much higher figures, putting the total number of protesters between 20,000 and 40,000.

+During the demonstration in Moscow, police violently clashed with protesters, with images and videos showing authorities beating demonstrators with batons and kicking them.

+Navalny's wife, Yulia Navalnaya, was among those detained in Moscow.
+Navalnaya announced her detention by posting a picture of herself inside a police van on her Instagram account.
+She was later released from police detention, according to Navalny's Anti-Corruption Foundation.

 Prominent activist Lyubov Sobol was detained by police at the protest, broadcaster TV Rain reported.